autonomousvision/navsim/docs/agents.md

 `get_sensor_config()` can be overwritten to determine which sensors are accessible to the agent.

 The available sensors depend on the dataset.
 For OpenScene, this includes 9 sensor modalities: 8 cameras and a merged point cloud (from 5 LiDARs).
-Each modality is available for a duration of 2 seconds into the past, at a frquency of 2Hz (i.e., 4 frames).
+Each modality is available for a duration of 2 seconds into the past, at a frequency of 2Hz (i.e., 4 frames).
 Only this data will be released for the test frames (no maps/tracks/occupancy etc, which you may use during training but will not have access to for leaderboard submissions).

 You can configure the set of sensor modalities to use and how much history you need for each frame with the `navsim.common.dataclasses.SensorConfig` dataclass.